cloudflare/cloudflare-docs/content/workers/platform/triggers/routes.md

 ## Background

 Routes allow users to map a URL pattern to a Worker.
-When a request comes in that matches the specified URL pattern, your Worker will execute on that route.
+When a request comes in to the Cloudflare network that matches the specified URL pattern, your Worker will execute on that route.

 ## Types of routes

 There are three types of routes:

-1. Pattern routes: Routes that are set within a proxied (orange-clouded) Cloudflare zone where your origin server, if you have one, is behind a Worker that the Worker can communicate with.
+* Routes: Routes that are set within a Cloudflare zone where your origin server, if you have one, is behind a Worker that the Worker can communicate with.
-2. Custom Domain routes: Routes to a domain (such as `shop.example.com`) within a Cloudflare zone where the Worker is the origin.
+* Custom Domains: Routes to a domain or subdomain (such as `example.com` or `shop.example.com`) within a Cloudflare zone where the Worker is the origin.`
-3. `workers.dev` route: The `workers.dev` subdomain route automatically created for your Worker that you can disable.
+* `workers.dev`: The `workers.dev` subdomain route automatically created for your Worker that you can disable.

 ## Set up a route

+{{<Aside type="warning">}}
 Route setup will differ depending on if your application's origin is a Worker or not.
 If your Worker is your application's origin, use [Custom Domains](/workers/platform/triggers/custom-domains/).
+{{</Aside>}}

-If your Worker is not your application's origin, follow the instructions below to set up a pattern route.
+If your Worker is not your application's origin, follow the instructions below to set up a route.

-Before setting up a pattern route, you must have a valid, proxied (orange-clouded) domain on your Cloudflare zone that points to your origin.
+Before setting up a route, you must have a valid, proxied (orange-clouded) domain or subdomain on your Cloudflare zone that points to your origin.

 {{<Aside type="note">}}
 Routes can also be created via the API.
 Refer to the [Workers Routes API documentation](https://developers.cloudflare.com/api/operations/worker-routes-list-routes) for more information.